-copyinstr (kernel/vm.c:406) copies up to max bytes to dst from virtual address srcva in the user page table pagetable.
-It uses walkaddr (which calls walk) to walk the page table in software to determine the physical address pa0 for srcva.
-Since the kernel maps all physical RAM addresses to the same kernel virtual address, copyinstr can directly copy string bytes from pa0 to dst. walkaddr (kernel/vm.c:95) checks that the user-supplied virtual address is part of the process's user address space, so programs cannot trick the kernel into reading other memory.
+copyinstr (kernel/vm.c:398) copies up to max bytes to dst from virtual address srcva in the user page table pagetable.
+Since pagetable is not the current page table, copyinstr uses walkaddr (which calls walk) to look up srcva in pagetable, yielding physical address pa0.
+The kernel maps each physical RAM address to the corresponding kernel virtual address, so copyinstr can directly copy string bytes from pa0 to dst. walkaddr (kernel/vm.c:104) checks that the user-supplied virtual address is part of the process's user address space, so programs cannot trick the kernel into reading other memory.
 A similar function, copyout, copies data from the kernel to a user-supplied address.